azacharis/0-1-Knapsack-Problem/README.md

 4. knapsack.exe This is the main executable file.
 Contains the solvers
 5. dynamic_prog_ortools.exe Util that used by the main file to solve a problem using the OR-Tools Dynamic algorithm
 6. integer_prog_ortools.exe Util that used by the main file to solve a problem using the OR-Tools Integer algorithm
-7. knapsack_gen.exe Util that used by the main file to create a knapsack problem,you can find more instructions about this in the text file included in the folder.
+7. knapsack_gen.exe Util that used by the main file to create a knapsack problem,you can find more instructions about this in the text file included in the generator folder.

 **P.S.
 All of these files must be in the same folder.**